How Mitogen Works¶

 -

-¶ When received from a child’s immediate parent, causes the broker thread to enter graceful shutdown, including sending a dead message to the child’s main thread, causing it to join on the exit of the broker thread.
+mitogen.core.SHUTDOWN¶ When received from a child’s immediate parent, causes the broker thread to enter graceful shutdown, including sending a dead message to the child’s main thread, causing it to join on the exit of the broker thread.

 The final step of a child’s broker shutdown process sends

-to itself, ensuring the process dies even if the main thread was hung executing user code.Each context is responsible for sending
+signal.SIGTERMto itself, ensuring the process dies even if the main thread was hung executing user code.Each context is responsible for sending

-to it, and arranging for the connection to its parent to be closed shortly thereafter.
+SHUTDOWNto each of its directly connected children in response to the master sendingSHUTDOWNto it, and arranging for the connection to its parent to be closed shortly thereafter.

 Masters, and children that have ever been used to create a descendent child also listen on the following handles: